hossamhamdy333/machine-learning-techniques-for-intrusion-detection/notebooks/residual-mlp/README.md

 ## Overview

 A deep MLP with residual connections, BatchNorm, and GELU activations — trained from scratch using PyTorch.
-Designed as a compute-efficient alternative to the FT-Transformer that still achieves competitive accuracy on large tabular datasets.

 The architecture follows a simple principle: stack residual blocks wide rather than deep, let BatchNorm handle internal covariate shift, and use AMP fp16 to double throughput on the T4 GPU.